 This child did not focus on his past.
 He didn’t cry about the lights that were in the rearview mirror.
-Neither did he fuss and pitch a fit about what he did not have nor about what might (or might not) be around the bend.
+Neither did he fuss and pitch a fit about what he did not have nor what might (or might not) be around the bend.
 Instead, this child stayed in the present and found in it a gift of grace.

 No family seeks refuge that isn’t in crisis.
-The traumas in the rearview mirror of this family, from the oldest to the youngest, are real and unforgettable.
+The traumas in the rearview mirror of this family, from the oldest to the youngest, are authentic and unforgettable.
 Their unknown future is daunting and unclear.